sjanasek/magenta-clockwork-registration/README.md

 # magenta-clockwork-registration

-This application was developed as a MVP for T-Systems as part of a university assignment.
+This application was developed as a MVP for T-Systems as part of a university assignment in 2019.
 It aims to provide access to a MySQL-DB via a REST-API and a basic in-memory-cache, build with Node, Express and Sequelize.
 Additionally there are three frontends, that access the server in a repository pattern.
 Each of the frontends are built as a seperate Vue.js-Application.